-I am married to Anna and we have four sons, the oldest of which is attending the College with the rest to follow!
+I am married to Anna and we have four sons, three of which attend the College with the one to follow!
 I am an old boy of the College attending from 1982 to 1988.
 I am a partner in the law the firm of Steel & Co where I practice primarily in property/commercial law.
 The Steel family have a strong historical connection to the College and the Christian Brothers.

 Whilst it has been some years since the Christian Brothers walked the corridors and the grounds of the College I am very impressed with the way the Edmund Rice teaching ethos has been fostered in the current environment through its emphasis on social justice.
 The College is a well led, vibrant school offering plenty of opportunities.
 I look forward to playing my part in ensuring the College’s continued progress and growth.

 I am a proud old boy of the College, attending from 1984 until 1990.
-I currently have one son attending and was honoured to be asked to represent the Proprietors on the Board this year.
-I am a solicitor at Duncan Cotterill Lawyers practising in the areas of employment, health and safety and education law.
+I currently have one son attending and was honoured to be asked to represent the Proprietors on the Board.
+I am a solicitor practising in the areas of employment, health and safety and education law.
 I have been impressed with the inclusiveness and diversity of the College and the leadership in driving education to meet the needs of our young men and preparing them for life outside school.
 I look forward to making a positive contribution to the College in the years ahead.

-I have Carter in Year 7 with Oskar planning to join the STC community next year.
+I have Carter and Oskar who attend St Thomas’.
 My background is that of a career military officer but since 2011 I have been heavily in involved in earthquake recovery programmes in my hometown of Christchurch.
 Currently I am back in the Defense Force leading the Youth Development Unit based at Burnham Military Camp.
 This unit runs several different programmes that aim to instill the values of self-discipline, courage, cooperation and respect in young people in order to arm them with skills and experience to succeed in life.
 I sense that there may be many synergies with my professional role and the values of St Thomas and I look forward to serving our school as a dedicated Trustee.

 I am married to Rebecca & am a father of 6.
-We have 3 adult & 3 school aged children.
-We currently have Sebastian attending the College & our sons Stephen & Viane are past pupils.
+We currently have Matthew attending the College & our sons Stephen, Viane and Sebastian are past pupils.
 I work for the Dept. of Corrections as a Community Work Supervisor.
 My role is to encourage and ensure offenders complete their community based sentence.